nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 * Logging is very important in web applications
 * Flask applications use standard python logging module
-* So flask logger can be used to create logs inside request handlers
+* Flask logger can be to create logs inside request handlers

 ## Basic logging in flask
 * Configure the root logger before creating the flask application, this is because, while instantiating a flask web application, the handlers of the root logger will be copied by the flask logger